 There may be situations where removing individual ICANN directors is not seen as a sufficient remedy for the community: where a set of problems have become so entrenched that the community wishes to remove the entire ICANN Board in one decision.

 Beyond the power set out above to remove individual directors, this power would allow the community to cause the removal of the entire ICANN Board.
-The community mechansim would employ this power on the petition of two of any of the SOs or ACs in ICANN.
+The community mechansim would only be initiated on the petition of two of any of the SOs or ACs in ICANN.
 After a period of deliberation and discussion within SOs and ACs, a decision would be made where the votes to be cast by participants in the community mechanism have been directed by those SOs and ACs according to their internal processes and with a high threshold.

 To set a suitably high threshold for the exercise of this power, 75% of the votes available within the community mechanism would have to be cast in favour to implement it.
 This ensures that non-participation does not lower the threshold required to remove the Board.